viswesvar/Charles-config-V-6.0-/README.md

 # Charles-config-V-6.0-
-This is document written to configure Charles-proxy to Android version greater than 5.0
+This document is written inorder to configure Charles-proxy for Android version greater than 5.0.
+Below the steps are provided for the configuration.

+# Goal
-This article describes the steps to be able to analyse HTTP request in Android app version greater than 5.0.
+To analyse HTTP request in Android application with charles-proxy with Android device version greater than 5.0.

 # The requirements are:
  • Charles proxy
  • Android device
- • Android app apk (it can point to any environment, i.e. production or staging)
+ • Android app apk (it can point to any environment, i.e. production or staging) recommanded deubug version.

 ## Step-by-step guide
 1. Clone or download the repository https://github.com/levyitay/AddSecurityExceptionAndroid